ReactorKit/ReactorKit/README.md

 func transform(state: Observable<State>) -> Observable<State>
 ```

 Implement these methods to transform and combine with other observable streams.
 For example, `transform(mutation:)` is the best place for combining a global event stream to a mutation stream.
+See the [Global States](#global-states) section for details.

 These methods can be also used for debugging purposes: